dfsp-spirit/audio_rating/README.md

 It is intended to be used in psychological research on music perception and based on the great [wavesurfer.js](https://wavesurfer.xyz/) audio visualization library for JavaScript.

+## Features

+* audio file format: supports all audio file formats supported by Wavesurfer, including `.wav`, .`mp3`, and many others
+* audio playback: pause/continue and jump to arbitrary positions in audio file via a slider
+* rating: split songs into arbitrary sections and rate each section
+* rate different dimensions (e.g., valence, arousal, and enjoyment) and use different scales for them
+* export rating data and download it directly as a CSV file

 ## Online Live Demo

 You can [try audio_rating live here](https://dfsp-spirit.github.io/audio_rating/) on GitHub pages.